mskim/rlayout/README.md

 			- glossary
 		- put templates under rubymotion app/resouces/

+2018_4_15
+	- not allow . , ? ! and the the beginning of line

+2018_4_14
+	- fix Text < Graphic to Text < Container
+		- use pure Ruby, get rid of NSTextLayoutManager

 2018_4_11
 	- create overflow column with very long height
 		- so we can calculate exact overflowing lines